joaquimatheus/landpage_joaquimatheus/README.md

 | id | name |  subject | email | msg | utc_created_on |
 | :- | :--: | :------: | :---: | :-: |     ---------: |

-Ok now the app can be used, but it will not send emails because of that always you submit in the formulary the data will print in the terminal 'error sending emails' why the app has a logger module.
+Ok now the App can be used, but it will not send emails because of that always you submit in the formulary the data will print in the terminal 'error sending emails' why the App has a logger module.

 ---